The Hawkeye State has three carriers for 2022 Marketplace plans.

 Health Insurance Costs in Iowa

-Premiums for gold and bronze policies dropped the most (13 to 15%).
+Premiums for bronze and silver policies dropped the most (22% to 24%).

 Here’s a look at the average monthly rates for Iowa Marketplace plans: